KittyMcDonagh/kmcd-issue-tracking-project/README.md

 1. Attempt to log in as the brand new user and confirm that you get the message "User not set up on the Issue Tracking System".

-2. Login with the Vendor user code you registered above and confirm that the Issue Tracker page loads with 'KMcD Accounting Solutions' showing on the left of    the top line of the screen and 'Welcome, _user name_!' (see above user table for correct user name) in the middle of the top line of the screen
+2. Login with a Vendor user code you registered above and confirm that the Issue Tracker page loads with 'KMcD Accounting Solutions' showing on the left of    the top line of the screen and 'Welcome, _user name_!' (see above user table for correct user name) in the middle of the top line of the screen

-4. Login with the Client User code you registered above and confirm that the Issue Tracker page loads with the relevant Client Name (see Client table above      for correct name) showing on the left of the top line of the screen and 'Welcome, _user name_!' (see above user table for correct user name) in the middle    of the top line of the screen
+4. Login with the Client User code you registered above and confirm that the Issue Tracker page loads with the relevant Client Code and Client Name (see         Client table above for correct name) showing on the left of the top line of the screen and 'Welcome, _user name_!' (see above user table for correct user     name) in the middle    of the top line of the screen

 5. If you wish, add the brand new user you created above to the UserDetails database via Django Admin, as a Vendor-side user.
 Then log in as that user and         confirm that the Vendor name and the user name showing on the screen are correct